-Type in the name of an object and Night Sky will display all the Night Sky features related to it.
-Night Sky can recognise some commonly used but unofficial names such as 'the Big Dipper' and 'the Plough'.
-When a user searches for these commonly used names, Night Sky will display the correct objects in the search results.
-Night Sky's database includes your Sky Tags, Solar System planets, dwarf planets plus the major Solar System moons, many comets, Earth satellites and rocket bodies.
+Type in the name of an object and Night Sky will display all the Night sky features related to it.
+Night Sky's database includes your Sky Tags, Solar System planets, dwarf planets plus their brighter moons, many comets, Earth satellites and rocket bodies.
 The database also includes constellations, stars, Messier Objects and selected deep sky objects including objects listed in the New General Catalogue (NGC) and Index Catalogue (IC).
 Each object has a concise description.
 Search results will suggest any available Night Sky options for the object.
 These options can include Show Directions, View in AR, Show 3D View and more.